 A 2 Direction Draw Sheet works best for users who require some assistance moving in bed.
 2 Direction Draw Sheets allow side to side movement on the bed and can prevent movement up and down and prevent sliding down in the bed.
 2 Direction Draw Sheets can reduce shearing and friction forces.
 Many users find that this makes it easier to move and turn in bed.

 4 Direction Draw Sheets are best for users who are dependent on a carer.
-A 4 direction Draw Sheet is a cotton sheet with a satin underside which sits on the Base Sheet and allows movement up and down and side to side.
+A 4 direction Draw Sheet is a cotton sheet with a satin underside that sits on the Base Sheet and allows movement up and down and side to side.
 This makes turning and moving a person or positioning them much easier for the carer.

 Types of Slide Sheets – Draw

-Mid length- These are suitable when low friction is required beneath the head, shoulders and hips
+Mid-length- These are suitable when low friction is required beneath the head, shoulders and hips

 Full length- These are suitable when low friction is required for the entire body.